About the Project /Sul Progetto

 Why this project matters

-• WeAre25 is, at its root, a story about immigration and its impact through the generations.
+• WeAre25 is a story about immigration and its impact across the generations.
 Through research, recorded histories and personal stories, there is much to learn from a group of people who fled their homeland, as well as from those who remained.
 Considering that there is a worldwide struggle to manage increasing immigration, and Sicily itself is currently experiencing an immigration crisis on a catastrophic scale, this is a perfect opportunity to explore the layers underlying current policies and attitudes.
 In addition, Italy is currently experiencing a new wave of white supremacy ("Europe First"); this project is aimed at

 • It's a story of culture heritage and how it has been preserved or forgotten.
 These days, many of the world's rich and diverse cultures run the risk of being engulfed and erased by a rootless construct of "whiteness".
 It is now more important than ever to resist this outcome by remembering and celebrating our diverse cultural roots, and this project is poised to illustrate that in a compelling and engaging way.

-• It's a story about ethnicity & race: Southern Italians (and Sicilians in particular) are a genetic kaleidoscope when it comes to race, and their ethnicity is one of the most complex and diverse on the planet.
+• It's about ethnicity & race: Southern Italians (and Sicilians in particular) are a genetic kaleidoscope when it comes to race, and their ethnicity is one of the most complex and diverse on the planet.
 Over the years, their land has been conquered and inhabited by a variety of people: Arabs, Greeks, Normans, Moors and more.
-Because of their complex background and ambiguous ethnicity, Southern Italians offer a unique look into the concept race and how it has been constructed.
+Because of their complex background and ambiguous ethnicity, Southern Italians offer a unique look into the concept of race and how it has been constructed over time.